hydrogen-css/hydrogen/CONTRIBUTING.md

 Hydrogen takes the following steps to build its CSS file:

 - locate and parse the user's settings
+  - validate settings to ensure required fields, option types, and formats
   - grab command line arguments
   - populate and overwrite any build settings
-  - create runtime values
+  - create runtime values for themes, config, input/output
-- validate settings to ensure required fields, option types, and formats
+- produce a media array from the user's settings with objects that can be populated with CSS in the correct order
-- parse input using RegEx for attributes and generate their data using custom JS parsing
+- parse input using RegEx for attributes and generate their data using custom JS parsing, including variable creation
 - generate core CSS and reset CSS if it was requested
-- produce a media array from the user's settings with objects that can be populated with CSS in the correct order
-- generate exported variables if they were requested
 - loop through the properties found
   - create the property's CSS selectors
   - create the property's actual CSS